Lance Burton: Professional history

 He performed an initial eight-week trial at the Folies Bergère show in Las Vegas, and then had his contract extended for a record-breaking nine years.
 In 1982, he competed at the international Fédération Internationale des Sociétés Magiques (FISM) competition in Lausanne, Switzerland, and won the "Grand Prix" prize (the main event of the FISM competition).
 He was the youngest person to ever win the main event, and the first American to do so.

-In 2020 Lance Burton performed in Blackpool, England.

-Television appearances

-In 1986, he guest starred in a fourth season episode Knight Rider titled "Deadly Knightshade" as the mastermind magician behind the murder of a Foundation trustee.

-In 1986, he appeared in Nickelodeon's Halloween special Mystery Magical Special.

 In 1991, he produced, directed, and wrote his own show, which opened at the Hacienda Hotel and ran for five years.
 He had a brief marriage to magician Melinda Saxe in August 1993, but they divorced shortly after.
 In August 1994, Burton signed a 13-year contract (the longest contract given, at that point, to any entertainer in Las Vegas history) with the Monte Carlo Resort in Las Vegas.
 The 1,274-seat Lance Burton Theater was built to Burton's specifications for his show, cost $27 million, and opened on June 21, 1996.
 Entertainment Today magazine listed it as the #1 family magic act, and during its 13-year run Burton earned an estimated $110 million.

+In 2004, Burton celebrated his tenth anniversary at the Monte Carlo by introducing an illusion entitled "Solid Gold Lady", for which he used $10 million in gold.
+In 2006, he appeared on the Labor Day Weekend Jerry Lewis MDA Telethon.
+On July 1, 2009, Burton signed a six-year contract extension with the Monte Carlo Resort and Casino, which would continue his contract until 2015.
+However, the contract was ended five years earlier than planned, and the final show was performed on September 4, 2010.

+In 2020 Lance Burton performed in Blackpool, England.

+Television appearances

+In 1986, Burton guest starred in a fourth season episode Knight Rider titled "Deadly Knightshade" as the mastermind magician behind the murder of a Foundation trustee.
+In 1986, he appeared in Nickelodeon's Halloween special Mystery Magical Special.